 freshman.
 Please talk with your child’s health care provider about meningococcal disease and vaccination.

 Indiana law requires students in all grades are required to meet the minimum immunization requirements.
 The immunization record must include the student’s name and date of birth, the vaccine given and date (month/day/year) of each immunization.
 For specific guidelines, please refer to the Immunization Requirements section found on the Nurse's page.
 All updates to a student’s medical history and permission for Tylenol/Advil needs to be completed through your PowerSchool Parent Portal account.

-1. Transportation and Storage of Medication: ALL medication, both prescription and non-prescription, must be transported to and from the school nurse’s office by a parent or guardian.
+1. Transportation of Medication: ALL medication, both prescription and non-prescription, must be transported to and from the school nurse’s office by a parent or guardian.
 Students are not permitted to have any medication or drug in their possession.

 Please label all belongings clearly with your child's first and last name.
 Items left throughout the building are placed in the Lost & Found bin or on the adjacent hanging rack located in the lobby.
 Students and parents may look for lost items there.
 Unclaimed, unlabeled items are periodically donated to a charitable organization.